hyvip-ai/abcx-task/README.md

 !["Login Page"](https://i.ibb.co/FK8JL2y/image.png 'Login')

-This is the login page it has two fields email and password, and both had validations which is done using _YUP_ and used _react-hook-form_ for form integrations and used custom component for Inputs, used _Form Context_ to show the errors (show in the next image)
+This is the login page which has the routing of `/login` and it has two fields email and password, and both had validations which is done using _YUP_ and used _react-hook-form_ for form integrations and used custom component for Inputs, used _Form Context_ to show the errors (show in the next image)

 !["Erros"](https://i.ibb.co/X5G1hwB/image.png 'Errors')